 You find yourself following the blogs of women in transition and trying not to fetishize their bodies, but you cannot always tell when your attraction is healthy and when it is obsessive.
 You want to know that if you decide to transition at 26, at 30, at 35, that you can be beautiful.
 You don’t know why this matters to you, but you know that it does.

 You don’t know how to discover the next step, how best to explore what your identity means.
 You ask trans women about their experiences and their stories range from hyper-masculine masks to a need to embrace the feminine so strongly that they were always willing to put their bodies at risk, their lives in danger, to exhibit truth.
 There is no perfect map for you in any of their stories.
 You don’t know what an answer might look like, because you don’t know the right questions to ask.
 You don’t know if you are standing still because you’re comfortable or because you’re terrified.
 You don’t know how to reconcile being both at once.

 JD HEGARTY is between names, between genders, and between good night's sleep.
 They are a lawyer by day, a poet by night, an essayist by twilight, and a dungeon master on Tuesdays.
+They received their MFA from Hamline University.
 JD’s work can be found in White Stag and in On Passing, their first chapbook, published by Red Bird Chapbooks, where they are a poetry editor.
 They live in haunted Saint Paul with two loud grey cats.